 - Preheat the oven to 180 degrees C and grease and line 2 x 18cm round cake tins.

-- First make the cake: Pop the cooked and cooled sweet potato, maple syrup, melted coconut oil, water, apple cider vinegar and vanilla in a food processor or blender and whizz up until smooth.
+- First make the cake: Pop the cooked and cooled sweet potato, maple syrup, melted coconut oil, water, apple cider vinegar and vanilla in a food processor or blender and whizz up until smooth (I use my Ninja Kitchen Auto IQ).

 - Now add the oat flour, ground almonds/almond flour, cacao powder, coconut sugar, flaxseeds, baking powder, bicarbonate of soda and cinnamon and blend again until you have quite a thick chocolate batter mixture.